OurCommunityPower.org > Insurance Forum | Debt Forum | Mortgage Forum | Credit Forum

 'Convertible term life' is one of the many form of term life plans available to the modern day's insurance consumers.

-Convertible term plans allow the policy holder to convert the term life plan into a whole life within the term of the plan without any medical check.
-The premium paid for the policy, however, may remain the same.
+Convertible term plans allow the policy holder to convert the term life plan into Whole life within the term of the plan (without any medical check).
+The premium paid for the WL policy may remain the same along with the term life insurance benefits that he used to enjoy.

 Hope the input helps.